matthieugomez/bytwoway/README.md

 `bytwoway` is a convenience command to plot graphs by group in Stata.

-Aesthetics (mcolor, lcolor, lpattern and msymbol) can vary by group:
+Aesthetics among mcolor, lcolor, lpattern and msymbol can vary by group:

 ```
 sysuse nlsw88.dta, clear